ProcessofThings/Documentation/README.md

-# Project
+# Process of Things Documention
-This is the over view of the PoT project
+In this repository we will contain all the documentation for the PoT this will contain White Papers and Technical White Papers on the project as they are created.